The Law Still Stands

 נָאַף (naʼaph) — To commit adultery.
 Always used in the context of a married person.
 Appears over 30 times in the Hebrew Bible, and in every single instance, a covenant relationship is being violated.
 Root idea: treachery against a binding agreement.

-The original audience understood this word as covenant-specific.
+Notice the command does not say “you shall not commit sexual sin.”
+It uses a word that the original audience understood as covenant-specific.
 A man who lay with an unmarried woman was not charged with naʼaph.
-He was charged under a different set of laws entirely.
+He was charged under a different set of laws entirely — laws we will examine shortly.

 The penalty for naʼaph was death.
+Not a fine.
+Not a forced marriage.
+Death.
 This tells us something about how Yahuah views covenant: breaking it is the highest category of offense.
+The severity of the punishment reveals the severity of the betrayal.

 Who Dies?
 The Man and the Woman

-Deuteronomy 22:22 — “If a man is found lying with the wife of another man, both of them shall die, the man who lay with the woman, and the woman.”
+“If a man is found lying with the wife of another man, both of them shall die, the man who lay with the woman, and the woman.
+So you shall purge the evil from Israel.”

 Adultery in Greek: Moicheia